cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/redirect.md

 Before you make a redirect, check these things first:

+* Is there already a redirect in place for this page?
+If there are two entries for the same URL in the redirect table, this will break publishing the entire site.
 * Is the page in the site navigation menu?
 If so, update the WordPress fragment titled **Menu Links** by either:
   * Changing the link to go to the new URL
   * Removing the row that contains the link to the page that’s being redirected